cdutboy928/notes/wifi_hacking/wifi_hacking.md

 It's important to know that the .restore file will be updated whenever this line is the status screen changes:
 `Restore.Point...:`
 ...and **not** whenever this line changes (hashcat needs to reach the next restore checkpoint):
-Progress......:
+`Progress......:`
 The second important thing to note is that quitting hashcat via the **Checkpoint stop** feature, by hitting 'c', will wait until the restore file has been updated to quit, whereas forcing hashcat to quit by hitting 'q' will not.
 By using 'q' instead of 'c' you run the risk of losing progress due to the restore file having not been recently updated.
 When pressing 'c', you will be prompted with "Check point enabled.
 Will quit at next restore-point update."
 The .restore file will be automatically deleted whenever the full cracking job was finished (exhausted) or whenever every hash within the hash list was cracked.
 To disable the restore support you can use `--restore-disable`.
 If you want to specify a different path to the restore file you can use `--restore-file-path`.???
 #### Restore howto
-Consider that you used this command lien to start a cracking job:
+Consider that you used this command line to start a cracking job:
 `hashcat -m 0 -a 3 --sessin session_name example0.hash masks/rockyou-7-2592000.hcmask`
 and you hit 'c' (or 'q' for quit) while it was running ( or it was stopped/killed for some other reasons).
 This command resumes the above cracking job:
 `hashcat --session session_name --restore`
 The `--restore` command does not need nor allow any further arguments except from `--session` (and `--restore` itself).
-You cannot simply ad or change some arguments when you restore the job.
+You cannot simply add or change some arguments when you restore the job.
 If you really insist to changes any arguments, you might be able to use some external tools (like analyze_hc_restore) at your own risk.
+`––session WPA2session1` – This gives your “session” a name in the event you want to pause and come back to where you left off.
+More about that in a little bit.
 #### Saving the restore file
 * Saving the restore file under a custom directory `hashcat64.exe -a 3 -m 2500  E:\cap\TP-LINK_54AA-01\TP-LINK_54AA-01.hccapx ?d?d?d?d?d?d?d?d --session test_session --restore-file-path E:\cap\test_session.restore`
     Without `--restore-file-path E:\cap\test_session.restore`, the .restore file will be saved under the current directory as <session_name>.restore.
 * Restore the process
-    `hashcat64.exe --session test_session --restore --restore_file-path E:\cap\test_session.restore`
+    `hashcat64.exe --session test_session --restore --restore-file-path E:\cap\test_session.restore`
     Without `--restore-file-path E:\cap\test_session.restore`, the restore process will search for <session_name>.restore file.
     The only parameters allowed when restoring a session are:
     * `--restore`(required): tell hashcat that it should restore a previous session.